FreeScale: Unleashing the Resolution of Diffusion Models via Tuning-Free Scale Fusion: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2022-01-035T), the Ministry of Education, Singapore, under its MOE AcRF Tier 2 (MOE-T2EP20221- 0012), NTU NAP, and Alibaba Group.
+This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2022-01-035T), the Ministry of Education, Singapore, under its MOE AcRF Tier 2 (MOE-T2EP20221-0012, MOE-T2EP20223-0002), and Alibaba Group.
 Special thanks to Yingqing He and Lanqing Guo for sharing their invaluable experience and advice in getting us started quickly in the higher-resolution visual generation task.

 {

 }

 \maketitlesupplementary